kayode0x/kayode0x/README.md

 I am a fluent Full-Stack Software Engineer and Computer Science Student.

-- 🏗 I work with React/React Native mostly.
+- 🏗  -I work with React/React Native mostly.
-- 🗡 I mostly write in TypeScript or JavaScript.
+- 🗡  -I mostly write in TypeScript or JavaScript.
-- 🛠 I also on with Backend systems with Node.js and Express.
+- 🛠  -I also on with Backend systems with Node.js and Express.
-- ⚽️ I love football (!soccer).
-Yeah I love twisting anckles for fun.
+- ⚽️  -I love football (!soccer).
+Yeah I love twisting ankles for fun.